jdcloudcom/en/documentation/Storage-and-CDN/Cloud-File-Service/Operation-Guide/Unmount-File-System.md

 # Detached File Storage

 Running the umount command on the VM Instances can uninstall the attached File Storage.
-After logging in to the VM Instance, run the following command, for example, attaching File Storage on the efs directory:
+After logging in to the VM Instance, run the following command, for example, attaching File Storage on the nfs directory:

-`umount efs`
+`umount nfs`